What is ACT-SAT Test Optional?

 Georgia Tech’s Director of Undergraduate Admission, Rick Clark, has a fantastic analogy for deciding whether to test (and submit).
 He describes the admissions approach as a “stool” with different legs, including GPA, course rigor, extracurriculars, and letters of recommendation: “If you choose not to have some of that support on the testing leg, we’re just going to look a little closer and put more weight on the rest of the stool.”
 He says students should ask themselves, “Do you want some of the weight on testing, or do you want it removed from that?”

 Bottom-line - if you don’t have scores, the admissions team is going to take a closer look at your other factors.
+And you never know when your target school may start requiring scores again in the future.

 Which Colleges are Test Optional